rlugojr/linkurious-enterprise-manual/en/first-visualization/create.md

 ![](Find.png)

 For example, if we want to look for the company Instagram, we simply type the name of any property associated with this node.
 Here, we type ```Instagram```, which is the name of the company.
-Few suggestions appears containing the word Instagram in one of their properties, we clik on the one we are interested in.
+Few suggestions appear containing the word Instagram in one of their properties, we clik on the one we are interested in.

 ![](Find_Example.png)